samiBendou/MathToolKitCPP/README.md

 #### Compatibility

-- Written using C++11
+- Written in C++11

 - Using CMake 3.9.2

+- Tested on local with : clang-9.0

-- Tested on local with : clang Apple LLVM version 9.1.0 (clang-902.0.39.2)
+- Tested on local with : g++-8

-- Tested on travis with : clang 5.0.0
+- Tested on travis with : g++-8

 #### Version log :